rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

   (v4.7)
 - {{< deadlink "Power to Protect" "dl://www.powertoprotect.org" >}} (v4.6)

-GI-Net’s
+GI-Net's
 [main site](https://web.archive.org/web/20080804233456/http://www.genocideintervention.net/)
-was also developed in Drupal (v4.7) by an outside firm, as was GI-Net’s student site, [STAND](https://standnow.org/) (v4.7).
+was also developed in Drupal (v4.7) by an outside firm, as was GI-Net's student site, [STAND](https://standnow.org/) (v4.7).

 My
 [personal site](https://web.archive.org/web/20170312021724/http://www.quixoticlife.net/)
-is in Drupal (v5) and I’m working on releasing an e-commerce site and a community events site in the near future.
+is in Drupal (v5) and I'm working on releasing an e-commerce site and a community events site in the near future.

-Although I have a working knowledge of basic PHP, on which Drupal is based, my work primarily is in HTML and CSS — for the majority of things our sites need to do, it’s mainly a matter of finding the right modules (plugins) and then themeing (designing) the site to look the way we want.
-By and large you don’t need to have a lot of programming knowledge to create effective sites in Drupal.
+Although I have a working knowledge of basic PHP, on which Drupal is based, my work primarily is in HTML and CSS -- for the majority of things our sites need to do, it's mainly a matter of finding the right modules (plugins) and then themeing (designing) the site to look the way we want.
+By and large you don't need to have a lot of programming knowledge to create effective sites in Drupal.

-### When to Use Drupal — and When Not to Use it
+### When to Use Drupal -- and When Not to Use it

 Drupal has a number of strengths:

-- Once you understand the terminology and basic structure of Drupal, it’s easy to set up sites relatively quickly, with advanced functionality simply “dropped in” by way of modules.
+- Once you understand the terminology and basic structure of Drupal, it's easy to set up sites relatively quickly, with advanced functionality simply "dropped in" by way of modules.
 - Drupal is relatively easy to theme, especially in version 5 and even more so in the upcoming version 6 (likely to be released in early 2008).
 - Drupal is extremely search-engine friendly, helping get your site to the top